paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 - Drive by Truckers - Outfit

 ## Low class
+People have inheirent worth and there is dignity in work.
 - Reba - Fancy
 - Charlie daniels - long haired country boy,  what this world needs is a few more rednecks
 - david allan coe - [long haired redneck**](https://www.youtube.com/watch?v=bplt6CQ3MyE), [if that aint country**](https://www.youtube.com/watch?v=OhEHB0a7Uyg)